For connectivity requirements, see Network Communication

 A second domain name is provided for configuring Primo’s access to Alma’s delivery; the second domain name is required for technical reasons to enable staff users to have both Alma and Primo open simultaneously in the same browser.
 This domain name is referred to in the documentation as <Alma delivery domain>.
 For example: university.userservices.exlibrisgroup.com.

 - Due to HTTPS network latency in APAC countries (which is not prevalent in other countries), Ex Libris provides both primary and alternate domain names.
 The primary domain name points to an accelerated server.
 It is referred to as <Alma domain> in the documentation, as described above.
 In cases where the accelerated server is not working, or for non-HTTPS connections to Alma, use the alternate domain name, referred to in this document as <Alma alternate domain>.
+This domain name has the suffix -a added after the university name.
 For instance:

 - Similarly, primary and alternate delivery domain names are provided for APAC countries.
 The alternate delivery domain name is referred to in the documentation as <Alma alternate delivery domain>.